shikokuchuo/nanonext/README.md

 specify the environment variable `Sys.setenv(NANONEXT_SYS=1)` prior to package installation:

--   uses a system ‘libnng’ installed in /usr/local instead of the download and build process.
+-   attempts to use a system ‘libnng’ installed in /usr/local instead of the download and build process.

 ### Links